aptible/docker-kibana/README.md

     git push aptible master
     ```

 You should be up and running now.
+If you have a default `*.on-aptible.com` VHOST, you're done.
+If not, add a custom VHOST to expose your Kibaba app to the Internet.

 If you're new to Kibana, try working through the
 [Kibana 10 minute walk through](http://www.elasticsearch.org/guide/en/kibana/current/using-kibana-for-the-first-time.html) as an introduction.

 ## Copyright and License